uqlibrary/technology-training/OpenRefine/openrefine.md

 * Where you want to know how values are distributed across your whole data set
 * Where you have a list of dates which are formatted in different ways, and want to change all the dates in the list to a single common date format
 * Where you have a list of names or terms that differ from each other but refer to the same people, places or concepts
-* Where you have several bits of data combined together in a single column, and you want to separate them out into individual bits of data with one column for each bit of the data.
+* Where you have several bits of data combined together in a single column, and you want to separate them out into new columns.

 ## What you will learn today